meghanharrington/meghanharrington.github.io/index.md

 The topic modelling from 2015 reveals that **marriage** is a topic that was very frequent.
 It was associated with **right, discrimination, equality.** Indeed, the **gay marriage was legalized in the 50 states on June 26, 2015 ruled by the Supreme Court.** The matter was the focus of speculation for months. **Barack Obama**, president at the time,  praised the Supreme Court's ruling.
 Before this decision, there occurred a very stormy debate, with multiple states banning it, but also several states that legalized it and then re-banned it few years later.
 Even Barack Obama did not have a very clear position on it and made several declaration in both directions.

-Let's see how did the topics evolved in 2019.
+Let's see how the topics evolved in 2019.

 ![Alt text](topic_2019.png?raw=true "Title")